hubertszkodzinski/support-desk/README.md

 ## Features

-- Registration with validation and saving to the database (real registration with email confirmation, etc., it is possible that it will be added in the future, at the moment I preferred to focus on other aspects of the application)
+- Registration with validation and saving user to the database (real registration with email confirmation, etc., it is possible that it will be added in the future, at the moment I preferred to focus on other aspects of the application)
 - Password hashing using bcrypt.js
 - Logging in using JWT (expiration time included) and saving to localStorage
 - Logging out with deletion of data from localStorage